 certainly been selected to be able to deceive our own selves, effectively making us better liars

-and trusted leaders (R. Trivers.
+(R. Trivers.
 2011.
 Deceit and Self-Deception: Fooling Yourself the Better to

 Primitive humans presumably did not even know how babies were formed, but nevertheless they made

 them.
 By favoring nerve endings that tingled in just the right places and parts that fit, natural